TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Abstract

-TENT serves as the production data plane for LLM inference and RL pipelines at multiple industrial sites.
-Our evaluation on H800 HGX clusters shows that TENT outperforms state-of-the-art baselines, including Mooncake TE, NIXL, and UCCL.
-In LLM inference with SGLang HiCache, TENT achieves up to $1.36\times$ higher throughput and $26\%$ lower P90 TTFT than Mooncake TE.
+TENT serves as the production data plane for LLM inference and reinforcement learning (RL) pipelines at multiple industrial clusters.
+Our evaluation shows that TENT outperforms state-of-the-art baselines, including Mooncake TE, NIXL, and UCCL.
+In LLM inference with SGLang HiCache, TENT achieves up to $1.36\times$ higher throughput and $26\%$ lower P90 time-to-first-token (TTFT) than Mooncake TE.
 In RL pipelines, TENT accelerates parameter updates in Moonshot Checkpoint Engine by $20\sim 26\%$.

 { }